alfin3/graph-algorithms/README.md

 Generic division and multiplication-based hash tables are provided and are portable under C89/C90 with the only requirement that `CHAR_BIT * sizeof(size_t)` is greater or equal to 16 and is even.

 Compilation was completed with gcc 7.5 in a 64-bit environment with and without -m32.
 Vectorization and cache efficiency have not yet been profiled, which may result in implementation changes.
 Additional information relating to the style of the provided implementations is available at https://wiki.sei.cmu.edu/confluence/display/c/3+Recommendations.
 The conversion of tests to C89/C90 is work in progress.
+Instructions for making libname.a will be provided in the near future.

 In each directory with a Makefile, run: